Best BNPL Apps in India 2026: Complete Buy Now Pay Later Guide

-This complete guide will help you understand Everything about Car loans in India from interest rates and Eligibility to EMI Calculation, advantages, disadvantages, and smart tips to choose the best car loan in 2026.
+This complete guide will help you understand everything about car loans in India — from interest rates and eligibility to EMI calculation, advantages, disadvantages, and smart tips to choose the best car loan in 2026.

 What is a Car Loan?

-A Car Loan is a type of secured loan offered by bank's and financial institutions to help individuals purchase a new (or) Used car.
+A Car Loan is a type of secured loan offered by banks and financial institutions to help individuals purchase a new or used car.
 The car itself acts as collateral until the loan is fully repaid.
-You borrow a certain percentage of the cars on road price and repay it in fixed monthly installments (EMIs) over a pre- decided tenure.
+You borrow a certain percentage of the car’s on-road price and repay it in fixed monthly installments (EMIs) over a pre-decided tenure.

-Key Features Of a Car Loan
+Key Features of a Car Loan

 • Loan amount based on car value

-• Fixed (or) floating interest rates
+• Fixed or floating interest rates

 • Repayment tenure usually between 1 to 7 years